Communities at Risk: Security Infrastructure Program (SIP): Frequently Asked Questions

 Once you have fully completed the online application and attached all of the required documents, you have to press the SUBMIT button (not SAVE).
 After pressing SUBMIT, you will receive a confirmation e-mail from: email@example.com.
 This confirms your application was received.
 Sometimes, due to your security settings, emails are directed to your “Junk E-mail.”
 You may need to check your junk email folder.

-If you do not receive a confirmation e-mail, please check your junk folder if it seems please contact email@example.com.
+If you do not receive a confirmation e-mail, please check your junk folder; if the confirmation email is not there, please contact firstname.lastname@example.org.